miahj1/miahj1.github.io/_posts/2023-05-25-spotify-lastfm-visualization.md

 # Tools
 1. Python
-2. Spotify Python API
+2. R
-3. Last.FM Python API
+3. Spotify Python API
-4. R
+4. Last.FM Python API

 Python will not be used to finalize any visualizations.
-The matplotlib module is frustrating to use so much that the spotify dev team came up with their own module called chartify instead of falling into that awful rabbit hole I will use R to finalize visuals.
+The matplotlib module is frustrating to use so much that the spotify dev team came up with their own module called [chartify](https://github.com/spotify/chartify) instead of falling into that awful rabbit hole I will use R to finalize visuals.